Gangrel: Early career (1987–1994)

 Heath was trained by Boris Malenko in Florida.
-When his training was complete, he began performing in various independent promotions in the Florida area.
+When his training was complete, he began performing in various independent professional wrestling promotions in the Florida area.
 In the Independent Professional Wrestling (IPW) promotion he won the IPW Tag Team Championship, before moving to Stampede Wrestling, where he formed a tag team with Tom Nash known as "The Blackhearts".
 Heath and Nash competed under masks as "Destruction" and "Apocalypse" respectively.
 They won the Stampede International Tag Team Championship as a team.

-In the early nineties, the Blackhearts were paired with Nash's wife Luna, wrestling in Joel Goodhart's Tri-State Wrestling, in Herb Abrams' Universal Wrestling Federation, and finally Giant Baba's All-Japan, where the team split up.
+In the early nineties, the Blackhearts were paired with Nash's wife Luna, wrestling in Joel Goodhart's Tri-State Wrestling, in Herb Abrams' Universal Wrestling Federation, and finally Giant Baba's All Japan Pro Wrestling, where the team split up.
 During that time, the marriage between Nash and Luna broke up, and Heath and Luna became romantically involved.
 They eventually married on Halloween 1994.
 The World Wrestling Federation (WWF), where Luna worked at the time, even broadcast a segment of Luna's "Wedding to a Vampire".

-After the demise of the Blackhearts, Heath and Luna developed the Vampire Warrior gimmick, inspired by the movie The Lost Boys, under which, he wrestled in various promotions, including the Memphis-based United States Wrestling Association (USWA).
-Under this moniker, he won the USWA Southern Championship and the Pro Wrestling Illustrated Rookie of the Year award in 1993.
+After the demise of the Blackhearts, Heath and Luna developed the Vampire Warrior gimmick, inspired by the movie The Lost Boys, under which, he wrestled in various promotions, including the Memphis-based United States Wrestling Association (USWA) in 1993 to 1994.
+Under this moniker, he won the USWA Southern Championship and Pro Wrestling Illustrateds PWI Rookie of the Year award in 1993.

 World Wrestling Federation (1993–1995)

-In 1993, Heath received a tryout match with the World Wrestling Federation when he faced Kevin Kruger in an unaired match for Wrestling Challenge on June 14 in Columbus, Ohio.
+In 1993, Heath received a try-out match with the World Wrestling Federation when he faced Kevin Kruger in a dark match for Wrestling Challenge on June 14 in Columbus, Ohio.
 In late October 1993, the WWF began a Florida swing to their house show tour, and Heath made several appearances teaming with The Cuban Assassin and Little Louis in six-man matches against The Bushwhackers and Tiger Jackson.

-On the March 28, 1994 episode of RAW, Heath made his televised debut for the WWF and lost to The 1-2-3 Kid.
+On the February 26, 1994 episode of Superstars, Heath made his televised debut for the WWF and lost to Razor Ramon.
 He was portrayed as a masked heel and dubbed "The Black Phantom", working as an enhancement talent against numerous stars, including Earthquake, Razor Ramon, The 1-2-3 Kid, Lex Luger, Bob Holly, Tatanka, Davey Boy Smith, Typhoon and others.
-His last match was on the July 9, 1995 edition of Wrestling Challenge, where he fell to the 1-2-3 Kid once more.
+His last match was on the July 9, 1995 edition of Wrestling Challenge, where he lost to the 1-2-3 Kid once more.

-Extreme Championship Wrestling (1995)
+Extreme Championship Wrestling (1995, 1997)

 In 1995, Heath appeared in Extreme Championship Wrestling (ECW) for a short period, feuding with Tommy Dreamer over Dreamer's affiliation with Heath's real-life wife Luna.
 He made his debut at Barbed Wire, Hoodies & Chokeslams in June 1995.

+Heath made a one-night return to ECW when he teamed with Marty Jannetty as they lost to Al Snow and Amish Roadkill on September 27, 1997.